What are Distributions? How to Determine Small Business Owner Salary

 • How often distributions are paid (usually quarterly or annually).

-Ask your accountant for advice
+Ask your accountant for advice on distributions

 • How much of the payments made out each year can be counted as distributions